scaires/handsolo/Rules/Rules.md

 ### Encountering a Starport

-* Decide to land or bypass
+* Decide to land or bypass.

 ### Bypassing

-* Discard the Starport and reveal the next card
+* Discard the Starport.

 ### Landing